Parity considerations in the number of parts: Introduction

 This article is organized as follows.
-We collect some necessary some notations and results in Section 2.
-We will give the proofs of Theorem \ref{remin-thm-over} and Corollary \ref{remin-core-over} in Section 3.
-We will give the analytic proof and the combinatorial proof of Theorem \ref{new-A-B-thm} in Section 4 and Section 5 respectively.
-In Section 6, we give a combinatorial proof of Corollary \ref{coro-equal-not}.
+We collect some necessary notations and results in Section 2.
+We prove Theorem \ref{gen-e<o} in Section 3 and Theorem \ref{thm-eo-excess} in Section 4.
+The proofs of Theorem \ref{remin-thm-over} and Corollary \ref{remin-core-over} are presented in Section 5.
+We give an analytic proof and a combinatorial proof of Theorem \ref{new-A-B-thm} in Section 6 and Section 7 respectively.
+A combinatorial proof of Corollary \ref{coro-equal-not} is given in Section 8.